Meet Love Island 2020 contestant Siannise Fudge, the Islander who's 'after her own Aladdin'

 Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

-Everything you need to know about Winter Love Island contestant Siânnise Fudge
+Everything you need to know about Winter Love Island cast member Siânnise Fudge

-And among the new Love Island contestants basking in brand South African villa is the fantastically named Siânnise Fudge.
+And among the new Love Island cast members basking in the South African villa is Siânnise Fudge.

 Here’s everything you need to know about the Bristol-based contestant.